 After you’ve been home from the hospital for 3 weeks or so, you might be walking for up to 15 minutes, gradually building up the time if it feels good.
 Keep up your daily pelvic floor exercises too.

-After you have had your 6-week check-up with your doctor or midwife, and received the all-clear, then you can start to add some more variety in your exercise routine.
+After you have had your 6-week check-up with your doctor or midwife and you have received the all-clear, you can start to add some more variety in your exercise routine!

-After the all-clear from your doctor, start adding more exercise slowly and build up gradually, listening to your body.
+After the all-clear from your doctor, you can start adding more exercise slowly and build up gradually, listening to your body.
 If you have any pain, back off and wait a few days before trying again.
 There is no rush, you’ll get there!

 We’d love you to join our 28 family